serby/maiden/README.md

 # Maiden - A PHP Build Tool

-A very simple build system for writing build and other common development lifecycle targets.
+Maiden is a simple build system for writing build tasks and other common development tasks.

 ## Why another build tool?
 What is wrong with make, rake, phing, ant etc.

 At Clock we live and breath PHP, we love it!
-Every technically member of staff has a solid understanding and is setup to code PHP.
+Every technical member of staff has a solid understanding of PHP and is setup to code PHP.
-All the web sites/application, all the tools, as much as possible we code in PHP.
+All the web sites/applications, all the tools, as much as possible we code in PHP.

-Previously we have used PHING to build, install, etc projects, but when your targets get more advanced, writing and debugging becomes really hard and really time consuming.
-It didn't make any sense!
-Everyone has all the tools to write and debug PHP and yet we were programming in XML.
-Also our QA tools couldn't be used to ensure that our PHING/ANT build targets where valid and of a descent quality.
+Previously we have used PHING to build, install, deploy, etc, but when your targets get more advanced, writing and debugging becomes really hard and really time consuming.
+This approach didn't make any sense!
+Everyone has the tools to write and debug PHP and yet we were programming in XML.
+Also our QA tools couldn't be used to ensure that our PHING/ANT build targets were valid and of a descent quality.

 Maiden aims to keep all of your project code in a common language.
-If you have PHP tools/classes that your project uses then your build targets can also take advantage of these.
+If you have PHP tools and classes that your project uses then your build targets can also take advantage of these.
+You can even use PHPUnit to test your build scripts.

-Another advantage of Maiden is that your build files benefit from all the power of PHPs abstraction, inheritance, namespaces, std library etc, so you write less code and have more powerful maintainable build targets.
+Another advantage of Maiden is that your build files benefit from all the power of PHPs language constructs; abstraction, inheritance, namespaces, the std library, you can use them all.
+All this means you write less code, but produce better quality and more powerful build targets.

 ## Installation

-     sudo cd /usr/share/php
+     cd /usr/share/php
-     git clone git://github.com/PabloSerbo/maiden.git
+     sudo git clone git://github.com/PabloSerbo/maiden.git
      cd maiden
+     sudo git submodule init
+     sudo git submodule update
-     ./maiden install
+     sudo ./maiden install

 ## Usage

      maided -h 						# Show help
-     maiden -l 						# List all targets in Maid.php maiden <target>			# Run <target>
+     maiden -l 						# List all targets in Maid.php maiden <target>				# Runs a <target>

 ## Credits
 [Paul Serby](https://github.com/PabloSerbo/)